How Do I Keep Cats Away From My Yard and Off My Property?

 - Remove any food from the yard.
 Cats are likely attracted to any type of feed in your yard.
 Avoid feeding any pets outside and make sure any trash with food scraps is properly covered and sealed.
 Wash any grills to remove the odor of food.

 - Create a rough area in your garden.
 Cats enjoy soft surfaces.
 Making your garden more prickly could stop them from visiting.
 Your garden bed could have twigs, pebbles, or chicken wire.

 - Block off any shelter.
 Cats like to find shelter where they can raise their young.
 Board up any openings in your sheds or garage.
 You should also cover any opening to any decks or patios.

 - Set up a security system to scare them.
-There are lights, sprinklers, and sirens available that are activated by motion-activated.
+There are lights, sprinklers, and sirens available that are motion-activated.
 These are very effective at scaring cats away.
 I have personally used these to get effective results.
 Orbit sprinklers

 Plants That Can Keep Cats Off Your Property

 There are some plants out there that can keep cats out of your garden.
 It is believed that they give off scents that cats dislike.
 Here are some potential plants you can add to your garden to protect your flowers.

 There are numerous things you can put in your yard that can keep feral cats away.
 All of these are natural repellents that are safe to use.

 - Blood meal fertilizer: Cats dislike the smell of dried blood that is found in this fertilizer.
 It can keep cats away and make the plants in your garden more green and lush.